decaf-dev/obsidian-dataloom/README.md

 -   The codeblock begins with `notion-like-tables` directive.

 -   The inside of the codeblock includes a table id.
 The table id is of the format: `table-id-<my-specifier>`.

-    -   The specifier may include the following characters

-        -   `a-Z` - Any lowercase letters
-        -   `A-Z` - Any uppercase letters
-        -   `0-9` - Any numbers
-        -   `-` - Hyphens
-        -   `_` - Underscores
+A specifier can only contain [valid id characters](#valid-id-characters).

 Once you add the block, a `table defintion file` will automatically be created, and your table will render.